 NVAHA Fiscal Year 2022 Housing Budget Review Chart.
-As part of our Housing Policy Toolkit, we've created a Housing Budget Chart listing the major financial resources approved in FY22 in the City of Alexandria, Arlington, Fairfax and Loudoun Counties.
+As part of our Housing Policy Toolkit, we've created a Housing Budget Chart that identifies the major financial resources approved in FY22 in the City of Alexandria, Arlington, Fairfax and Loudoun Counties.
 The chart also includes information on FY21 and FY22 funding approved by the 2021 General Assembly for state housing programs.
 Through the American Rescue Plan, Virginia will receive \$4.3 billion in federal funds, and cities and counties will receive a total of \$2.7 billion.
-Governor Northam and the Virginia General Assembly issued a joint statement listing five broad areas of need that will be prioritized during a special session of the General Assembly later in the summer.
+Governor Northam and the Virginia General Assembly issued a joint statement listing five broad areas of need that will be prioritized during a special session of the General Assembly, convened later this summer.
 The US Treasury Department has issued more detailed guidance on eligible uses of ARP funds, including specific language that identifies "Investments in housing and neighborhoods, such as services to address individuals experiencing homelessness, affordable housing development, housing vouchers, and residential counseling and housing navigation assistance to facilitate moves to neighborhoods with high economic opportunity."
 We will be following where the money goes at both the local and state levels.
-Advocates have a once-in-a-lifetime opportunity to address significant unmet housing, health and infrastructure needs such as broadband with this massive infusion of federal funding.
+Advocates have a once-in-alifetime opportunity to address significant unmet housing, health, and infrastructure needs such as broadband with this massive infusion of federal funding.
+Alexandria's May 8 virtual meeting lists questions and spending recommendations from City residents on how the American Rescue Plan funds should be spent.